D-Live!!: Characters

 He is ASE USA branch's specialist in detonating bomb and CQB.
 An ex-SWAT Team member.
 Joined ASE after Satoru saved him from an exploded building he was trapped.

 Publication

-D-Live!!, written and illustrated by Ryōji Minagawa, was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from October 16, 2002, to April 19, 2006.
-Shogakukan collected its chapters in fifteen tankōbon volumes, released from March 18, 2003, to August 11, 2006.
+Written and illustrated by Ryōji Minagawa, D-Live!! was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from October 16, 2002, to April 19, 2006.
+(Note: It started in the magazine's 44th issue of 2002 (cover dated October 16), released on October 2 of that same year.
+It finished in the magazine's 18th issue of 2006 (cover dated April 19), released on April 5 of that same year.)
+Shogakukan collected its chapters in 15 tankōbon volumes, released from March 18, 2003, to August 11, 2006.

-In France it was published by Editions Kabuto with five volumes published prior to its termination.
-In Hong Kong, Jonesky published all of its volumes in Chinese.
-Planet Manga published four volumes of D-Live!! in Italian prior to its termination.
-It is published in South Korea by Samyang Comics.
-Tong Li published the manga in Taiwan.

 Reception

-D-Live!! had been selected among the most recommended manga to read at the 9th Japan Media Arts Festival in 2005.
+D-Live!! was one of the Jury Recommended Works at the ninth Japan Media Arts Festival in 2005.